Cancer drugs can change your skin and nails. But there are treatments that can help and things you can do to cope.

 Even if a drug can cause certain side effects, you might not get them.
-Drugs affect people in different ways and it isn't possible to tell in advance who will have which side effects.
+Drugs affect people in different ways.
+It isn't possible to tell in advance who will have which side effects.
 It depends on:

 - the drug or combination of drugs you are having